MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 ### The short version

-1. Have AltspaceVR and OBS installed.
+1. Have AltspaceVR and OBS (Open Broadcaster Software) installed.
 Launch AltspaceVR in 2D mode, launch OBS, set OBS up to record AltspaceVR and record away!

 ### The slightly longer version